 We know there’s a lot of fear and uncertainty around Coronavirus (COVID-19) currently.
 Between the media updates, news stories, and CDC and WHO warnings, it’s understandable.
-The health and safety of our GigSmart Workers, Requesters, and each other is our top priority, so we wanted to share some recommendations on ways you can better prepare for and communicate to your employees concerning the situation surrounding COVID-19.
+The health and safety of our GigSmart Workers, Requesters, and each other is our top priority, so we wanted to share some recommendations on ways you can better prepare and communicate with your employees concerning the situation surrounding COVID-19.

 Do your research